DavidCWebs/c-notes/debugging-with-gdb.md

 Watchpoints
 -----------
-A watchpoint stops execution when the value of a particular expression changes.
-For example: `watch i`, which will cause GDB to stop whenever the value of `i` changes.
-When GDB stops in response to a watchpoint, it will print the old value of the expression and the new value.
+A watchpoint stops execution when the value of an expression changes.
+The simplest use is to watch the value of a single variable - the command `watch i` causes a break whenever the value of `i` changes, printing the old & new values.

-Watchpoints can be a particularly powerful tool when you have pointer-related problems, and values of variables are changing through aliases.
+Watchpoints can be useful when debugging pointer-related issues.

-However, sometimes, the alias we have when we setup the watchpoint may go out of scope before the change we are interested in happens.
-For example, we may want to watch `*p`, but `p` is a local variable, whose scope ends before the value changes.
+If the alias (variable) associated with the watchpoint goes out of scope before changing, you can find the relevant GDB variable (e.g. `$1`) by using `print` and this (e.g. `watch $1`).

-Whenever we face such a problem, we can print `p`, which will give us the pointer in a GDB variable (e.g., `$6`) and then we can use that `$`-variable - which never goes out of scope - to set a watchpoint: watch `*$6`.
+[More info on watchpoints][4], or enter `info gdb` and search for `watchpoint`.

 Signals
 -------